Stalinosmj/Eleytra/README.md

 - **User-friendly Interface**: The app has an intuitive and easy-to-use interface.

 ## Installation
-Installation of the app will be provide once its published.
+Installation of the app will be provided once its published.

 ## Screenshots